 As its name suggests, a Virtual Private Network is about privacy.
-It creates a network, or a closed system of communication between you and the VPN provider.
+It creates a network—a closed system of communication—between you and the VPN provider.
 And that network is virtual because, unlike a "real" network, there is no preexisting, dedicated infrastructure.

-Some people are familiar with VPNs already through their company or school, as using one is sometimes necessary to gain access to those institutions and their resources.
+Some people are already familiar with VPNs through their company or school because using one is sometimes necessary to access those institutions and their resources.

-But many people simply use a VPN to protect their privacy and improve their security on unsecure networks.
-This is where Dashlane's VPN comes in.
+But many people use a VPN to protect their privacy and improve their security on unsecured networks.
+This is where our partnership with Hotspot Shield comes in.

 Why should I use a VPN?

-In many cases, your access to the internet, be it at home or at work, is safe and secure.
+In many cases, your access to the internet, be it at home or work, is safe and secure.

-But when you're on the move and use free or unfamiliar networks such as in airports, hotels or cafes, you're opening yourself up to your data being observed and potentially stolen.
-This is especially true if you visit web addresses using “http”, not “https”, or access an email account using unsafe protocols.
-A VPN allows you to go online through a secure connection even when you're on an unsecure network.
+But when you're on the move and use free or unfamiliar networks such as in airports, hotels, or cafes, you're opening yourself up to people seeing and potentially stealing your data.
+This is especially true if you visit web addresses using “HTTP” and not “HTTPS” or access an email account using unsafe protocols.
+A VPN allows you to go online through a secure connection even when you're on an unsecured network.

 When you're on the internet, you're anything but anonymous.
-Your IP address is public information, and locates you geographically.
-Using a VPN means that your internet traffic is routed through the VPN provider so your traffic comes from the VPN's server location instead of your IP address.
-Additionally, your service provider cannot see what websites you're visiting, since the traffic through the VPN is encrypted.
+Your IP address is public information and identifies where you are in the world.
+A VPN routes your internet traffic through the VPN provider so your traffic comes from the VPN's server location instead of your IP address.
+Additionally, your service provider cannot see what websites you're visiting because the VPN encrypts the traffic moving through it.

-Dashlane’s VPN allows you to choose the location of the server you are routed through.
-For performance reasons, if you allow the VPN to automatically assign the server it will connect to the nearest server it can, most often in the same country or region as you are located.
+Hotspot Shield lets you choose the location of the server.
+For performance reasons, if you allow the VPN to assign the server automatically, it will connect to the nearest server it can, most often in the same country or region where you are.

 When do I use Hotspot Shield's VPN?